MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-jboss-eap-on-azure-app-service.md

 ### Migrate scheduled jobs

-At a minimum, you should move your scheduled jobs to an Azure VM so they are no longer part of your application.
+At a minimum, you should move your scheduled jobs to an Azure VM so they're no longer part of your application.
 Alternately, you can opt to modernize them into event driven Java using Azure services such as Azure Functions, SQL Database, and Event Hubs.

 ### Restart and smoke-test